 - WORSHIP SERVICES – An in-person worship gathering each Sunday morning at 10:30 AM in the SANCTUARY.
 Services are also streamed online at FACEBOOK (fb.com/opchurch) and oaklandpresbyterianchurch.org.
 Households will sit 6′ apart and facemasks are encouraged.
 Children’s Church is available for children 2y/o through 1st grade.
 Overflow seating available in the Fellowship Hall.

-- EXTERNAL ORGANIZATIONS MEETING AT OAKLAND – Meetings are limited to 50 people with extra cleaning protocols in place.
+- EXTERNAL ORGANIZATIONS MEETING AT OAKLAND – Meetings are limited to 100 people in the Fellowship Hall or 15 in each classroom.

 Click below for the full Regathering Plan and all details.
 Remember, this Regathering Plan is subject to updates as more information unfolds.